 - Neighborhood oral history projects

 CAC members are passionate about art, youth, and communities.
 They come from across the country and bring different experiences and strengths to the program.
 Some CAC members are concurrently enrolled in MICA's MFA in Community Arts (MFACA) program.
 Their service in CAC fulfills the degree program's residency requirement.
 MFACA students receive rigorous training through their coursework in social justice curriculum development, the community arts discipline, and other topics.
-All CAC members undergo additional training in community organizing, classroom management, and volunteer management.
+All CAC members participate in additional professional development workshops throughout the program year.